 - PIRSA Fisheries and Aquaculture periodically review application forms and processes as well as ESD templates with relevant external agencies to ensure the correct information is collected and to increase efficiency in application assessments. - PIRSA Fisheries and Aquaculture maintain internal lease and licence audit functions, including auditing procedures (flowcharts, checklists and manuals) and performance criteria relating to leases and licences to ensure accuracy of data on leases and licences and therefore the quality management of registrations and applications by the Case Manager. - Insurance and indemnity conditions in aquaculture leases are in place to mitigate risks to the Minister from a loss to a third party as a result of an authorised aquaculture activity, or from the rehabilitation costs of an aquaculture site if it is abandoned.
-PIRSA Fisheries and Aquaculture seeks to ensure appropriate instruments are used to reduce the possibility of sites being abandoned. - Maintenance of audit functions in relation to insurance and indemnity for aquaculture leases, including requesting evidence of cover from lease holders as required. - PIRSA Fisheries and Aquaculture maintains a process and works with individual lease and licence holders and industry representatives to ensure rehabilitation of abandoned sites. - PIRSA Fisheries and Aquaculture provides a process for the payment of lease and licence fees through instalments and implements a debt recovery process for following up instalment fee payments on leases and licences, including the potential application of 10% penalty for failure to pay annual fees.
+PIRSA Fisheries and Aquaculture seeks to ensure appropriate instruments are used to reduce the possibility of sites being abandoned. - PIRSA Fisheries and Aquaculture maintain audit functions in relation to insurance and indemnity for aquaculture leases, including requesting evidence of cover from lease holders as required.
+This includes updating bank guarantees as required depending on development rates on aquaculture sites. - PIRSA Fisheries and Aquaculture maintains a process and works with individual lease and licence holders and industry representatives to ensure rehabilitation of abandoned sites. - PIRSA Fisheries and Aquaculture provides a process for the payment of lease and licence fees through instalments and implements a debt recovery process for following up instalment fee payments on leases and licences, including the potential application of a penalty for failure to pay annual licence fees.
 This may include preparation and sending of notices for payment.
 Legal action is investigated and taken where appropriate (e.g. civil action).